0187773933/PowerPointInteractiveGamesGenerator/README.md

 # PowerPoint Interactive Games Generator

+### Generates DragAndDrop and Typing Prompt Games from Placeholder Textboxes

 - The background color for placeholder rectangles must match the hex string in config.json
 - Every slide to be generated needs to be in a pair ( SlideWithTextBoxesFilled , SlideWithBlankTextBoxes )
 - Example Image Upload Server: https://github.com/0187773933/ImageUploadServer